 John Corea

-John Corea, a public policy research manager for the biopharmaceutical industry, bought a house in the Bloomingdale neighborhood of Washington DC in 2002.
+John Corea, now a semi-retired public policy analyst, bought a house in the Bloomingdale neighborhood of Washington DC in 2002.
 He quickly became intrigued by—and then obsessed with—a plot of land behind his house that was collectively owned by the community.

 Nestled between two city streets, Crispus Attucks Park is a “unique space: a hidden 1.06-acre oasis of flowers, trees, and grass, stretching the length of a city block and the width of a half-dozen rowhouses”, per their website.

 One over-arching need shook clear: they needed an oasis for the community.
 The neighborhood had seen its share of challenges, including many vacant and neglected homes, gang activity, and violence.
 Green spaces, even in a fairly verdant city such as DC, were not immediately accessible.
-And thusly, the notion of a TKF Sacred Place was born in the form of a Memory Garden tucked inside the park.
+And thusly, this original TKF Sacred Place was born in the form of a Memory Garden tucked inside the park.

 The [Nature Sacred] ideas of “journey”, “arrival” and “connecting with nature” — what a perfect description of the experience someone would have if they were walking through the neighborhood, for some reason walked through the alley, and stumbled upon this improbable little park.